-Long-running Canadian collective Broken Social Scene performs on World Cafe.
+Long-running Canadian collective Broken Social Scene performs on

 Long-running Canadian collective Broken Social Scene performs on World Cafe.
 Dave Gillespie

 Broken Social Scene is often described as a musical "collective," thanks to the band's multiple songwriters and the 10 or 11 people on stage at any given show.
 The generous ensemble allows for impressively orchestrated strong structures and a density of sound most bands can't match.